top of page

 • Diabetes

-If these symptoms interfere with your life, it’s time to take action.
+If these symptoms are interfering with your daily life, it’s time to take action.

-At Jacobson Physical Therapy, our in-home therapy is tailored for convenience, privacy, and results.
-Key components include:
+At Jacobson Physical Therapy, our in-home therapy is designed for your convenience, privacy, and results.
+Key components of our approach include:

 1. Pelvic Floor Muscle Retraining

-1. Urge incontinence is most often associated with a hyperactive pelvic floor.
-However, this is not always the case, and assuming it is due to hyperactivity could lead to improper care.
-After your pelvic floor musculature is assessed, We will create a personalized program for you to either address pelvic floor hypertonicity, weakness, or poor coordination.
+Urge incontinence is often linked to a hyperactive pelvic floor.
+However, this isn’t always the case.
+After assessing your pelvic floor musculature, we will create a personalized program to address hypertonicity, weakness, or poor coordination.

 2. Bladder Training

-1. We will guide you through timed voiding and urge suppression techniques to retrain your bladder and reduce episodes or urgency.
+We will guide you through timed voiding and urge suppression techniques to help retrain your bladder and reduce urgency episodes.

 3. Personalized Treatment Plans